 “While the biotech industry’s aggregate performance improved in 2010, there is now a widening gap between large, established companies and those at earlier stages for whom access to capital continues to be difficult.”Glen Giovannetti, EY Global Biotechnology Leader

 The 25th anniversary issue of Beyond borders highlights the growing funding divide between established players and early stage start ups.

 The global biotech market

-In 2010, the biotechnology industry delivered solid top- and bottom-line growth.
+In 2010, you could find biotechnology growth by following the money.
+The industry delivered solid top- and bottom-line growth.
 It achieved aggregate profitability for the second year in a row.

 Yet funding for research and development has grown increasingly scarce for the vast majority of firms in the sector.
 This has placed new pressure on the traditional biotech business model, and may reshape how companies pursue R&D in the future.

 What you need to know